Systolic aspects of black hole entropy: Systoles: geometry, topology and entropy

 Therefore, in a particular sense, the volume entropy of \ $\Sigma$ \ expresses the exponential ``lack of order"/``complexity" of \ $\Sigma$ \ from a topological (homotopic) viewpoint, as it is probed by 1-dimensional objects (loops). \\

-One could wonder about the reason why we do not use higher dimensional, in particular 2-dimensional, (homotopic) systoles to express the entropy of \ $\Sigma$. \ We can see at least at least three reasons.
+One could wonder about the reason why we do not use higher dimensional, in particular 2-dimensional, (homotopic) systoles to express the entropy of \ $\Sigma$. \ We can see at least at least three reasons for this choice.
 First, there is no such thing as a natural ``quantum of area" on \ $\Sigma$, \ in the same sense as there is a natural minimum length, the Planck length \ $\l_P$. \ A second reason is that we consider space-like surfaces \ $\Sigma$ \ of strictly negative curvature.
 While surfaces \ ($\Sigma, \mathbf{g}_\Sigma$) \ of curvature of either sign are possible in the above argument, we believe that in a semi-classical treatment of stationary black holes, the metric everywhere will be more uniform, at least for surfaces that are of locally maximal area under infinitesimal perturbations.
+Marginally outer trapped surfaces, which are frequently used in considerations of black hole entropy have such property.
 Such surfaces are used to determine the volume of the interior of a black hole, hence, based on conventional statistical mechanical arguments, they may also be used to determine the entropy of the black hole \cite{CRov, BengJak} in a quasi-equilibrium state.
 Such surfaces, or any manifolds of strictly negative sectional curvature, are aspherical, namely all their higher homotopy groups \ $\pi_i(\Sigma), \ i \geq 2$ \ are trivial, according to the Hadamard-Cartan theorem \cite{Gr-book}.
 Since the higher homotopy groups of \ $\Sigma$ \ vanish, this makes the use of higher dimensional systoles meaningless.
 A third reason is far more superficial, but also more pragmatic: far less is known about higher dimensional (homotopy) systoles than for 1-dimensional ones, and new results for such cases have been very hard to obtain during the last decades.
 So, unless there is overwhelming reason to the contrary, we will rely on results that are currently known, thus use 1-dimensional systoles.\\

 It is may be worth noticing the similarities between (21) and the definition of the topological entropy \ $h_{top} (\mathcal{M}, \mathbf{g})$ \cite{KatHas}.
 This is no accident.
 Without going into any details about the definition an properties of \ $h_{top}$, \ which can be found in \cite{KatHas} for instance, it suffices to notice that